1990 St. Louis Cardinals season

 The 1990 St. Louis Cardinals season was the team's 109th season in St. Louis, Missouri and its 99th season in the National League.
-The Cardinals went 70-92 during the season and finished 6th (and last) in the National League East division, 25 games behind the NL East champion Pittsburgh Pirates.
-It was one of the few times that the Cardinals had finished in last place, and the first, and only time that it has happened since 1918.
+The Cardinals went 70–92 during the season and finished in sixth place of the National League East division, 25 games behind the NL East champion Pittsburgh Pirates.
+It was the first time the Cardinals had finished in last place since 1918.
+This was the most recent season the Cardinals finished in last place until 2023.